 Melios, Vidoss, Gamlok, Kamalil – Languages

-Matha, Drake Care, and Weapon Information – Study
+Matha, Drake Care, Weapon Information, Military Knowledge – Study

 The Dragon King (Destruction 1 step) – Alignment